 Attend both days or come for just one.

-GeoDatSci Geospatial and Data Science Conference was originally called the Geospatial Forum and has been run for many years by the Vermont Center for Geographic Information (VCGI).
-The change of the event name and the inclusion of data science was introduced in 2017 with the goal of bridging the two fields.
+GeoDatSci was originally called the Vermont Geospatial Forum and has been run for many years by the Vermont Center for Geographic Information (VCGI).
+The change of the event name and the inclusion of data science was introduced in 2018 with the goal of bridging the two fields.

 Cost: Free and open to the public

-Parking: Park on Sears Lane or behind the Champlain College Miller Center on Lakeside Ave
+Parking: Park on Sears Lane or behind the Champlain College Miller Center on Lakeside Avenue.

 Cost: $65 Early bird (before April 15), $75 Regular

-Topics will cover big ideas, interesting projects and technical instruction in the fields of Geospatial Information Systems (GIS) and Data Science.
+Topics will cover big ideas, interesting projects and technical instruction in the fields of GIS and Data Science.
 Most talks will be 20 minutes with a 10 minute Q&A and transition.
 Sponsor tables will be set up in the Filmhouse Lobby and the Atrium for visiting during breaks and between talks.

 The field of data science has grown explosively in the last decade.
 With humble roots in statistics, decision sciences, computer science, and economics, there are now data scientists in nearly every realm, from business to government.
 Yet, for the popularity of data science, most people in the field can’t agree what defines data science.
 My opinion is that the success of data science is telling a story, and supporting it with data, analysis and visualization, as shown by the popularity of tools like Tableau, d3js, JuPyter notebooks and rmarkdown.
 However, the nature of telling stories is that sometimes we want to believe the story, and find the data to support it.
 This belief comes at a risk as the hype around data science makes people prone to believing that results are true, even when they may not be.
 Mistakes are costly, and will undermine the value of data science.